Julian Uccello: International

 Uccello first represented Canada with the under-20 team at the 2005 CONCACAF U-20 Tournament, in which Canada won Group B, going undefeated winning all three games.
-Julian was not a part of the Canadian national team plans until early In October, 2010, senior national team coach Stephen Hart named him in the 18 man Canada squad to play a friendly on October 8 versus Ukraine.
+Julian was not a part of the Canada national team plans until early In October, 2010, senior national team coach Stephen Hart named him in the 18 man Canada squad to play a friendly on October 8 versus Ukraine.
 He failed to make an appearance in the 2–2 away draw versus Ukraine, with goals for Canada from Atiba Hutchinson and Simeon Jackson.

 Personal life

 Julian has two younger brothers who are twins, Luca and Michael Uccello.
-Luca is currently with Toronto FC II and the Canadian National Team.
-Michael, is now attending the Toronto film school to follow his dream of becoming a film Director/Producer.
 He also has an older sister Melissa.
-Julian was diagnosed with Multiple Sclerosis in 2011 which caused him to retire from professional soccer.
-He is now a V.P. of Housing for Stateview Homes and is currently coaching U-15 Woodbridge Strikers.
+Julian was diagnosed with multiple sclerosis in 2011, which caused him to retire from professional soccer.